Corps Monthly Diary

 Following those early days, God blessed us in so many ways.
 The church grew from a handful of soldiers to a full census board, we had a songster brigade of over 20 and a congregations of over 40.We experienced some miraculous healings and awesome financial provision that included the full cost of replacing the roof in 2014 at a cost of over £190,000.

 Obviously satan could not stand ’Idly’ by and do nothing and over the last 10 years we have experienced some terrible attacks but that should only make us more determined to seek Gods will for our Corps and move forward.

-Beryl was taken ill with Alzheimers and suffered with that terrible condition for over 10 years.
+Twenty years ago I had a serious cancer operation and the surgeon sent a letter to my doctor which said that 'the long term prospects for this man are very poor'.
+But here I am still - God isn't ready for me yet.
+Shortly after that, Beryl was taken ill with Alzheimers and suffered with that terrible condition for over 10 years.
 It wasn't easy - but she remained at home with me until the day she was promoted to Glory February 11 2014.
 There were ove160 friends at the celebration for her life.
-My ,lovely son Kevin, who had lost his baby daughter, had died two years earlier at December 2012.
+Tragically my ,lovely son Kevin, who had lost his baby daughter, had died two years earlier in December 2012 his promotion to Glory was held the day after Boxing Day.
 Life has not been easy.
 Thankfully the Lord is with us upholding us.